 Rabindra S. Nathan has acted as counsel in domestic arbitrations as well as in international arbitrations in corporate, commercial, luxury hotel management, energy and power, and public infrastructure project disputes at the SIAC, LCIA, HKIAC and AIAC under the AIAC, ICC and UNCITRAL Rules.
 He has given expert testimony on Malaysian law in both foreign arbitration and court proceedings.
 His arbitration practice has involved court proceedings under the Arbitration Acts of 1952 and 2005, the Convention on Recognition of Foreign Arbitral Awards 1985, enforcement of multi-tiered dispute resolution clauses as well as issue estoppel and res judicata flowing from foreign arbitral awards.
+He is on the ICC Malaysia panel of arbitrators.

 Rodney Gomez commenced legal practice in 1990.
 He has acted as counsel in both domestic and international arbitrations, primarily involving construction and engineering contracts.
 He also regularly acts as an arbitrator, mediator and adjudicator.
 He appears in the Malaysian courts in proceedings arising from arbitral processes under both the Arbitration Acts of 1952 and 2005.
-He is a Fellow of the UK's Chartered Institute of Arbitrators (FClarb), the Malaysian Institute of Arbitrators (FMIArb) and the Malaysian Society of Adjudicators (FMS Adj).
+He is a Fellow of the UK's Chartered Institute of Arbitrators (FCIArb), the Malaysian Institute of Arbitrators (FMIArb) and the Malaysian Society of Adjudicators (FMSAdj).
 He is also a member of the Society of Construction Law (Kuala Lumpur and Selangor).